 White Box Platform provides full network functionality and internet traffic offload at cell site edge

-RICHARDSON, TX – January 17, 2018: Mavenir, focused on transforming mobile network economics for Communications Service Providers, today announced its virtualized Media Breakout Controller (vMBC), a single white box routing platform that enables carriers to host virtual Routing, Firewall, and User plane data offload.
+RICHARDSON, TX – January 17, 2018: Mavenir, focused on transforming mobile network economics for Communications Service Providers (CSPs), today announced its virtualized Media Breakout Controller (vMBC), a single white box routing platform that enables carriers to host virtual Routing, Firewall, and User plane data offload.

 Today’s networks, whether 3G, 4G or 5G, are under pressure to provide increased bandwidth in support of LTE and its frequency combinations, and reduce latency for network interaction, resulting in a continual need to increase capacity for traffic transported through the core of the network.